and Tom's immediate family.

 "I think I can put an end to this thing in a couple hours and I cannot afford to do it nor even conspire at it.
 But this thing has a tendency to arouse all the devil there is in me.
 It will not bring my brothers back to prosecute these men.
 But I regard it as my duty to myself and family to see that these brutes do not go unwhipped of justice.
 Exercising our own judgment must as to our business and as to my affairs do the same."

-To add to the speculation, two and a half years later, Will wrote a letter to his father in Iowa, providing a criptic statement:
+To add to the speculation, two and a half years later, Will wrote a letter to his father in Iowa:

-"And none of the results have been satisfactory.
+"And now of the results have been satisfactory.
 The only result is the death of Morgan and crippling of Virgil Earp and death of McMasters."

 After the inquest, Will returned to Fort Worth (long before Morgan's murder) and continued his law practice.
 He later became a Superior Court judge.
 When the Oklahoma Territory was opened up to white settlers, Will moved to Snyder onto a 960 acre farm until his death.1